FAQ (Frequently Asked Questions)

 Narthex: As you enter the church through the main doors onFerguson you will step into the Narthex.
 Usually there will be greeters here to welcome you to Trinity.
 This is also where the elevator is located to bring those who need it up to the sanctuary or down to the Sunday School Hall.

-Sunday School Hall: You can find this room by going through the door in the Narthex.
+Fellowship Hall(also known as the Sunday School hall): You can find this room by going through the door in the Narthex.
 This is where we meet following the service for coffee and fellowship and, occasionally, lunch.
 The Church school occasionally uses this room as well.

 McIntyre Doors: This is a second entrance into the church.
 The entrance is located on McIntyre Street and will bring you in by the church office.
 You are welcome to use either entrance (the McIntyre Street or Ferguson Street entrance).
 The main doors on Ferguson are generally only open during Sunday service and for special events taking place in the Sanctuary.
 Through the week you can come into the church through the McIntyre Street doors.
 If the door happens to be locked please ring the bell to the left of the door.